rvennam/kube-code-camp/README.md

 ## Objectives

-This exercise is an introduction to using Docker containers on Kubernetes in the IBM Cloud Kubernetes Service.
+This lab is an introduction to using Docker containers on Kubernetes in the IBM Cloud Kubernetes Service.
 By the end of the course, you'll achieve these objectives:
 * Understand core concepts of Kubernetes
 * Build a Docker image and deploy an application on Kubernetes in the IBM Cloud Kubernetes Service
 * Control application deployments, while minimizing your time with infrastructure management
 * Add AI services to extend your app
-* Secure and monitor your cluster and app
+* Discover Role Based Access Controls for your Kubernetes cluster.

 ## Prerequisites
 * An [IBM Cloud account](https://cloud.ibm.com/registration/)

+## Get Started
+Feel free to continue reading for some additional information on Containers, Virtual Machines, and Kubernetes before starting t he lab.
+To skip the information and go directly to the lab, go to [exercise 0](https://github.com/beemarie/kube-code-camp/tree/master/exercise-0).

 ## Virtual machines